 An Overview of the Courses on Offer for Students Minoring in Marketing

-- ** The exam registration for Service Management is in the early exam period.
+- * Service Management might start in the last week of the 1st term.
+The exam registration for Service Management is in the early exam period.

 General Course Sequence